 At the Law Offices of Steven H. Heisler, we understand the enormous financial and emotional ramifications of a spine injury.
 When the injury was due to the negligence of a motorist, a manufacturer, a property owner or an employer, we work diligently with medical experts and life-care planners to determine the projected lifetime cost of a spine injury.
 Then we pursue full and fair compensation from the responsible parties, whether that takes a jury trial or can be accomplished through settlement negotiations.

-Whether your accident occurred in Maryland or in the District of Columbia, Baltimore-based spine injury attorney Steve Heisler will provide experienced and thorough legal representation.
+Whether your accident occurred in Maryland or in the District of Columbia, Baltimore spinal cord injury attorney Steve Heisler will provide experienced and thorough legal representation.
 Initial consultations are always free, and you will owe no fees unless and until Steve is successful in obtaining compensation for your injuries.
 Use the online contact form or call (410) 625-4878 for more information about how Steve Heisler can help your family.

 Maryland Personal Injury Lawyer